CnrIacBaGit/CRITICALFIRES/README.md

 The monthly fire probability is described as depending on a baseline annual fire parameter, vegetation-dependent flammability, seasonality, and soil-moisture limitation.
 Fire spread is implemented as threshold-based propagation to neighboring cells, iterated up to a prescribed maximum number of steps; in the simulations an 8-neighbor propagation rule is used with a maximum of 10 iterations.

-The project sheet also states that CRITICALFIRE can incorporate either a simplified propagation routine or a more refined propagation model such as Propagator.
+The project sheet also states that CRITICALFIRES can incorporate either a simplified propagation routine or a more refined propagation model such as Propagator.

 ## Soil carbon module